mslonina/Mechanic/README.md

 Example usage
 -------------

-- **Efficient creating of dynamical maps.** Each pixel of the map is mapped into standalone numerical task
+- **Efficient creation of dynamical maps.** Each pixel of the map is mapped into standalone numerical task
 - **Genetic algorithms.** Each pool of tasks may be treated as a generation in the language of GAs